Erscheinung/SteinsTree/README.md

 - Clone this repository
 - Add your ROM file as `rom/game.gb` (or edit romPath in js/other/mobile.js to point to your ROM file)
 - Upload to a webserver and visit index.html
-- # May not work for some browswers (only worked on Edge for me)
-- # You can also run the rom on a gameboy emulator

 ## Keyboard Controls